 In August 2017, MSA LLC obtained additional detailed information about a significant number of claims that were then pending against it, including the nature and extent of the alleged injuries, product identification and other factors.
 MSA LLC subsequently agreed to resolve a substantial number of these claims for \$75.2 million, a portion of which was insured.
 Amounts in excess of estimated insurance recoveries were reflected within Other operating expense in the Consolidated Statement of Income.
 MSA LLC paid a total of \$25.2 million during 2017 related to these settlements.
 MSA LLC expects to pay \$14.2 million in the second quarter of 2018 and the balance is expected to be paid ratably over five quarters beginning in the third quarter of 2018 and ending in the third quarter of 2019.
-As a result of these developments, the cumulative trauma product liability reserve covers all cumulative trauma product liability claims that have been asserted against MSA LLC, both those that have been settled but not yet paid and an estimated amount for asserted cumulated trauma product liability claims not yet resolved.
+As a result of these developments, the cumulative trauma product liability reserve covers all cumulative trauma product liability claims not yet resolved.